15 Best Things to Buy at Dollar Stores (Dollar Tree Included)

 Another consumer spending tracker, Checkout Tracking, found millennials with annual incomes of $100,000 or more made purchases at these stores nearly 13 times a year and spent more than $135.

-We spoke with shopping experts and prowled stores in central Virginia to identify some of the best buys at dollar stores.
+We spoke with shopping experts and prowled stores in central Virginia to identify some of the best buys at dollar stores (and take a look at our 15 Best Things to Buy at Dollar Stores (Including Dollar Tree) for the Holidays).
 Take note, however, that our price comparisons aren’t always oranges-to-oranges.
 Brands and package sizes vary among products stocked by Dollar Tree -- manufacturers do this deliberately -- and those carried by other retailers.
 Here’s what we found.

 If you, like me, get sticker shock when shopping for greeting cards in the supermarket aisles, Dollar Tree, where every greeting card is $1 or less, is the place to stock up.
 These aren’t cheap knockoffs, either.
 They’re mostly from one of two Hallmark card lines, Expressions by Hallmark or Heartline by Hallmark.
 At a nearby Kroger supermarket, American Greetings cards started at $3.69 to $4.99 per card.
 At Target and Walmart stores, prices are right in line with that, though you may find a handful of cards at lower prices; not, however, consistently $1.